 No. While Gutenberg is the name of the project, the functionality that is being created will just become part of WordPress core.
-In the short term, you will be able to control how the new editor appears on your sites as WordPress 5.0 rolls out.
-More on that below.
+In the short term, you can control how the new editor appears on your sites today and as WordPress 5.0 rolls out using the Ramp plugin mentioned above.

 How will the rollout work on VIP?

 The Ramp plugin allows you to decide when the new editor surfaces in your workflow, selectively by post ID (load only for specified posts) and post type (load only for specified post types.)
 Whatever those settings are when 5.0 deploys will determine how Gutenberg surfaces.

 This puts you in control of the details, and if you choose to do nothing, the new editor will stay defaulted to “off” for all content types.
 It will give you the runway to test all of your customizations and integrations ahead of time, and plan a thoughtful and granular transition if that’s what suits you best.
 If you are ready to rock with Gutenberg throughout your post types and pages right out of the gate, it will be easy to do that too.